Bachelor of Science in Nursing

-- The Generic BSN is a four-year bachelor’s degree program in Stephenville for students who are not licensed as nurses.
+- The Traditional BSN is a four-year bachelor’s degree program in Stephenville for students who are not licensed as nurses.
 The pre-licensure program qualifies you to apply for licensure as a registered nurse and to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).

 - The RN to BSN degree program is for registered nurses who have an associate degree and want to earn a bachelor’s degree.
 Starting courses every eight weeks, this flexible post-licensure program is online with experiential learning and practicum components, so you can enroll full-time or part-time and be done in 10 to 15 months.

 - The LVN to BSN program is for licensed vocational nurses who have completed a vocational nursing program and want to earn a bachelor’s degree.
-One of only seven programs of its kind at a public university in Texas, most LVN programs are only one-year non-degree programs, our post-licensure bachelor’s degree program for LVNs helps you earn a BSN in about two years.
+One of only seven programs of its kind at a public university in Texas, most LVN programs are only one-year non-degree programs, our post-licensure bachelor’s degree program for LVNs helps you earn a BSN in about 18 months.
 You will also qualify to apply for licensure as a registered nurse and take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
 This program is based out of our location in Waco, Texas.